 [T]he second command interpreter carries out the read/write assignment to specific functions.
 If the user now wishes to read data from the data transmit/receive device via the line 16, the host device sends a command, for example "read file xy", to the interface device.
-As described above, the interface device appears to the host device as a hard disk.
+As described above, the interface device appears to the host device as a hard disk [in the preferred embodiment].
 The second command interpreter of the digital signal processor now interprets the read command of the host processor as a data transfer command, by decoding whether "xy" denotes, for example, a "real-time input" file, a "configuration" file or an executable file, whereby the same begins to transfer data from the data transmit/receive device via the second connecting device and via the line 11 to the host device.

 '399 Patent, col. 6:53-67 (emphases added).
+Even so, such decoding does not necessarily include translating for communication with a data transmit receive device.